mjnrock/fuzzyknights-boardgame/Manual/Chapter 0/Getting Started.md

 > |**Hero A**|**`MOVE 🐎(-3)`**|`3 - 3 = 0`|`2`|`0`|
 > |**Hero B**|**`MOVE 🐎(-2)`**|`0`|`2 - 2 = 0`|`0`|
 > |Player|*End of Turn*|**0**|**0**|**0**|
+>
+> The example immediatebly above is here to emphasize that you as the Player are **not** restricted to moving **one (1)** Hero at a time, but that you instead can move each Hero *up to* the amount of movement that each Hero individually rolled in any order you wish, maxing out at that Hero's movement roll that turn.
+While this *can* add complexity by breaking up movement this way, you as the Player are fully allowed to go Hero by Hero to move, instead, if you want.

 ---